mighty-gerbils/gerbil/doc/tutorials/httpd.md

 #### The `/template` handler

 The macros from `std/misc/text` can be used to generate HTML ressponses.
-This handler includes the *template.html* template, which takes a `plist` as argument.
+This handler includes the *template.html* template, which is parsed with `quasistring*` as it contains expansion-time template variables.

 See `std/misc/text` for details on the macros.

 ```scheme
 (def (template-handler req res)